 Cost of the most basic seven them could be as low as $250 a month or roughly $7.50 a day.
 Add low-cost walks in the sun, purified water and homegrown medical marijuana and one has a protocol that powerful and safe.
 Treatments with concentrated nutritional medicines far surpass toxic oncology treatments with respect to a positive outcome without the risk of negative side effects that oncologists fear when they themselves fall victim to cancer.

 To incorporate the full protocol we can estimate that it would cost approximately $7,000 for a six month treatment plan, which is necessary for late-stage cancers, though cancer can sometimes be cured in less time for less cost if a person has not been damaged by radiation, surgery and/or chemotherapy.

 This would include all the medicinals (supplements selected from the best companies offering the best products) sustained at high dosage levels, full professional support through phone and text chat/ email, and an array of medical equipment that the whole family can use for years to come.

 Included at this cost level are some very interesting pieces of medical equipment/ healing devices that facilitate quicker and easier returns to health.
 The full protocol gives each individual and their family full control over their medical destiny.

-Included is a far-infrared BioMat, Bioresonance electro-magnetic technology from Deta Elis, and a breathing retraining device (an important treatment component ignored by just about everyone).
-Both the breathing device and Deta Elis are Russian medical technology coming to the west offering levels of treatment until now available in the west.
+Included is a far-infrared BioMat, EarthPulse, and a breathing retraining device (an important treatment component ignored by just about everyone).
+Breathing device is Russian medical technology coming to the west offering levels of treatment until now available in the west.

 This cost would not include massages (that can be done by a family member at home), home nursing support (that can also be provided by family), or other professional services or treatments.